This post may contain affiliate links. Please read our disclosure policy.

 Syrup is being drizzled on top of a stack of banana pancakes.

-Make some homemade Banana Pancakes, of course!
-These breakfast treats are the definition of tried and true in my kitchen, and once you make them they’ll become a tradition in yours.
+These banana pancakes are the definition of tried and true in my kitchen, and once you make them they’ll become a tradition in yours.

-The sweetness in bananas increases when they’re a little past ripe, so this is a great recipe to use up those bananas that have been on your counter for just a few days too long.
-A recipe that uses up my old produce is always a favorite of mine!
+The sweetness in bananas increases when they’re a little past ripe, so this is a great pancake recipe to use up those bananas that have been on your counter for just a few days too long.

-I love to top off my Banana Pancakes with some syrup, extra bananas, and walnuts to really send them over the top.
+I love to top off my Banana Pancakes with some syrup, extra bananas, and walnuts make them truly like my favorite diner pancakes.

 A stack of pancakes is presented on a white plate.